krdeepakjha/HackathonDoc/03_SetupInfrastructure.md

 ## App Service

 For the App Service Definition we need a Site Configuration of "NODE|10-lts".
 As name we use the value of the secret that was passed as input variable.
 Variable references in terraform have the format `var.<name of your variable>`.

 The Website Content will be added later over a second Pipeline.

+To do so add the following code to `main.tf` file.

 ```
 resource "azurerm_app_service" "website" {